 Since in this example you mostly work in USD, all of the parent accounts are set to USD.
 Of course, if you mostly work in Euros, you could change the currency of these parent accounts to EUR.
-To totals shown in the account tree window will always be converted to the currency of each particular account.
-Notice, we also setup 3 Starting Balances equity accounts, used to initially populate the 3 banks.
+The totals shown in the account tree window will always be converted to the currency of each particular account.
+Notice, we also set up 3 Starting Balances equity accounts, used to initially populate the 3 banks.

-You could also setup just a single Starting Balance account and use a currency transfer to populate the “different currency” accounts.
-However, this is more advanced option, which is explained in a later section (Section 10.4.1, “Purchase of an asset with foreign currency”.
+You could also set up just a single Starting Balance account and use a currency transfer to populate the “different currency” accounts.
+However, this is more advanced option, which is explained in a later section (Section 12.4.1, “Purchase of an Asset with Foreign Currency”).

 Notice that the "Total (Report)" column is being displayed.
 This is configured in the column header row, select “Total(USD)”.and select